undebuggedprogrammer/wallpanel-plus/README.md

 ## Wallpanel Plus
 WallPanel Plus is an kiosk browser for android that is based off wallpanel, it still gets maintained unlike wallpanel!
-You can download the application to your Android device from the [release section].
+You can download the application to your Android device from the release section.

 ## Screenshots